-Apple has announced a new version of iPadOS 14, its first major revision since Apple split it from iOS at WWDC 2019.
-The update contains several new features and performance improvements and is expected to launch later this year alongside updates for iPhone, Apple Watch, Mac, and Apple TV.
+Apple has launched a new version of iPadOS, its first major revision since Apple split it from iOS at WWDC 2019.
+The update contains several new features and performance improvements, and launched alongside Apple's updates for iPhone, Apple Watch, and Apple TV.

 Here's what you should know about iPadOS 14.

 What are the big headlines of iPadOS 14?

 iPadOS 14 is the latest version of Apple's iPad software, and the second major version to hold the iPadOS name.
 The focus is not primarily on new features, though there are a few, but rather on the refinement of the iPad experience.
 The features include the new widgets, updated app designs, improved search, and, perhaps Apple's most impressive software feature this year, Scribble, which can convert handwriting into typed text.

 The only new elements of the Home screen is the new style of widget in the widget sidebar.
 You don't seem to be able to add widgets to the rest of the Home screen, and features like App Library remain iOS-exclusive.